bormaxi8080/starred/README.md

 ## TypeScript

+- [classvsoftware/under-new-management](https://github.com/classvsoftware/under-new-management) - Detect when your installed extensions have changed owners.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.
 - [mattermost/mattermost](https://github.com/mattermost/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle..
 - [ente-io/ente](https://github.com/ente-io/ente) - Fully open source, End to End Encrypted alternative to Google Photos and Apple Photos
 - [bufferhead-code/plain-sight](https://github.com/bufferhead-code/plain-sight) - A browser extension that allows you to use steganography based password images to log into accounts.
 - [rohitdhas/shittier](https://github.com/rohitdhas/shittier) - Shittier is an unconventional code formatting tool
 - [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop client for ChatGPT, Claude and other LLMs, available on Windows, Mac, Linux
-- [FacilMap/facilmap](https://github.com/FacilMap/facilmap) - A fully-featured OpenStreetMap-based map where markers and lines can be added with live collaboration.
+- [FacilMap/facilmap](https://github.com/FacilMap/facilmap) - FacilMap is a privacy-friendly, open-source versatile online map that combines different services based on OpenStreetMap and makes it easy to find places, plan trips and add markers, lines and routes
 - [Nutlope/aicommits](https://github.com/Nutlope/aicommits) - A CLI that writes your git commit messages for you with AI
-- [immich-app/immich](https://github.com/immich-app/immich) - Self-hosted photo and video backup solution directly from your mobile phone.
+- [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.
 - [Renumics/spotlight](https://github.com/Renumics/spotlight) - Interactively explore unstructured datasets from your dataframe.
 - [Lissy93/email-comparison](https://github.com/Lissy93/email-comparison) - 📬 A quick comparison of private and / or secure email providers
 - [Lissy93/web-check](https://github.com/Lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website